5 steps for a self-cuddling session

 You can use your self-cuddling session as a sensual prelude to your masturbation session (sexuality brings other hormones than oxytocin, but it can still feel good!).

-For warm cuddles: you can use several blankets together, a warming blanket if you have one (If you want a heavy blanket that can be heated: Nirvana Blanket), a bath or shower with hot water, or, my favourite, the laundry just out of the dryer!
+For warm cuddles: you can use several blankets together, a warming blanket if you have one, a bath or shower with hot water, or, my favourite, the laundry just out of the dryer!

-For cuddles with pressure: you can put yourself under several blankets, a heavy blanket if you have one (If you want a heavy blanket: Nirvana Blanket); wrap yourself in a large blanket more or less tightly (buritos style), or even put yourself directly under your mattress (be careful that it is not too heavy for you)!
+For cuddles with pressure: you can put yourself under several blankets, a heavy blanket if you have one; wrap yourself in a large blanket more or less tightly (buritos style), or even put yourself directly under your mattress (be careful that it is not too heavy for you)!

-For fresh cuddles: you can use ice in a ziploc or the frozen peas bag wrapped in a damp cloth (do not put the ice directly on the skin) or put your hands in the freezer for a while until they are fairly cold (can waste electricity) (If you want a heavy blanket that can be cooled: Nirvana Blanket).
+For cool cuddles: you can use ice in a ziploc or the frozen peas bag wrapped in a damp cloth (do not put the ice directly on the skin) or put your hands in the freezer for a while until they are fairly cold (can waste electricity).

 For soft cuddles: you can use your hands or soft, light and flexible objects like a feather, a piece of wool, a piece of cloth or clothing, your own hair if it is long enough or even a facial tissue.